Centracare (hospital): History

-Dr. George A Hetherington served as director from 1896–1903 and oversaw improvements to the property's exterior, including various walkways, pathways and gardens of the Asylum as part of a project to encourage patients to do more outdoor activities.
+Dr. George A Hetherington served as director from 1896 to 1903 and oversaw improvements to the property's exterior, including various walkways, pathways and gardens of the Asylum as part of a project to encourage patients to do more outdoor activities.
 He was also an advocate of hydrotherapy and led the Asylum through various implementations of this form of treatment.

-Dr. James Vickers Anglin was the longest serving director of the Asylum from 1904–1934 and lived in the director's third floor apartment with his wife and five children.
+Dr. James Vickers Anglin was the longest serving director of the Asylum from 1904 to 1934 and lived in the director's third floor apartment with his wife and five children.
 In his first year as director, the institution changed its name to the Provincial Hospital of Nervous Diseases.
 He oversaw numerous capital improvements including repainting of rooms, a new heating system, hardwood floors throughout the building's living and common areas, as well as the installation of electricity and lighting.
 Patient overcrowding during the 1920s, possibly as a result of New Brunswick veterans returning from World War I, led to another addition constructed in 1927–1929 which saw two new wards, a kitchen and storeroom built.

 A 1934 report indicated that from the institution's opening in 1849, it had treated 11,796 patients, of which 4,708 were discharged and "fully recovered".

 Dr. E.C.
-Menzies served as director from 1934–1956 and oversaw ongoing capital improvements to the wards and treatment facilities, including the construction and installation of an operating room, X-ray department and sterilizing equipment in 1936; prior to this, patients had to be transferred to the General Hospital.
+Menzies served as director from 1934 to 1956 and oversaw ongoing capital improvements to the wards and treatment facilities, including the construction and installation of an operating room, X-ray department and sterilizing equipment in 1936; prior to this, patients had to be transferred to the General Hospital.
 World War II saw a shortage of staff in trained doctors, nurses and ward attendants.
 An electroencephalogram was installed in 1951.
 The facility also purchased various residential properties along nearby Lancaster Avenue to serve as housing for the institution's staff.

 The hospital experienced severe overcrowding during the late 1940s and early 1950s as the number of patients increased dramatically following the war when soldiers were repatriated to New Brunswick.
 Consequently, the provincial government decided to fund the province's second psychiatric hospital, the Restigouche Hospital which opened its doors in 1954 in Campbellton.

 In 1955, the provincial government studied replacing the Saint John facility with a new building on the property occupied by the Annex Farm; the farm property had been expanded by 100 acre in 1945.
 The proposed facility replacement project was cancelled in 1958 with a change in government.

 In December 1956, the hospital recorded the highest number of patients in its history with 1,697 having been admitted.

-Dr. Robert A. Gregory served as director from 1956–1969, followed by Dr. Ihsan Kapkin from 1969–1971.
+Dr. Robert A. Gregory served as director from 1956 to 1969, followed by Dr. Ihsan Kapkin from 1969 to 1971.
 In 1970 the Provincial Hospital Annex (also known as the Provincial Hospital Farm) was sold to the private sector.